gsooter/Youtube_image_search/README.md

 Here is a link to a Medium article which will explain this in further detail:

-In this repo you will find a PPT presentaiton which will give an overview of the project and its application. (a YouTube link is here: )
+In this repo you will find a PPT presentaiton which will give an overview of the project and its application.

 This project works with CLIP a pretrained neural network which creates vectors for images which you can match similarity to your desired search term.